About the Housing Opportunity Fund

-Advisory Board Meetings are held the first Thursday of every month at 2:00 p.m. at Dollar Bank, located at 20 Stanwix Street in Downtown Pittsburgh, and also air on the City of Pittsburgh's YouTube Channel.
+Advisory Board Meetings are held the first Thursday of every month at 2:00 p.m. at Dollar Bank, located at 20 Stanwix Street in Downtown Pittsburgh, and also air on the City of Pittsburgh's YouTube channel.

 If you have any comments, questions or concerns regarding the Housing Opportunity Fund, please email firstname.lastname@example.org.